01 of 04

 Alternate Claw Grip

 In this modified version of the claw grip, the first knuckle of the guiding hand rests flat on the ingredient, with the fingers again curled inward safely.
-But this time the knife rests against the second knuckle rather than the first.
+This time, the knife rests against the second knuckle rather than the first.

 Both of these claw grips is acceptable, so use whichever one you feel comfortable with.
 You may want to start off with chopping an onion to practice getting comfortable with how to use a chef's knife.